 Among all this, there are a number of notable paintings here, including Cézanne’s Large Bathers, which he painted before a Weight Watchers session.
 It seems Cézanne had a fascination with bathers, and he painted bathers throughout his lifetime.

 I could imagine a head of lettuce painted alongside some fruit, but Cézanne decided that just a head (a skull, to be exact) would suffice in his Nature morte au crane.

 Although I am partial to Dogs Playing Poker (not at the Barnes), Cézanne’s The Card Players was pleasing to the eye.

-A couple of Picasso masterpieces, Acrobat and Young Harlequin, which marked the beginning of his Rose Period and his fascination with street performers, along with Portrait of Joseph Roulin (who happened to be Picasso’s postman) stood out.
+There was a Picasso masterpiece (left), Acrobat and Young Harlequin, which marked the beginning of his Rose Period and his fascination with street performers, along with Van Gogh’s Portrait of Joseph Roulin (who happened to be Vincent’s postman).
+Both stood out.

 I also enjoyed Van Gogh’s Houses and Figures, along with his Factories in Asnieres.

 Tracy liked Henri Rousseau’s Woman Walking in an Exotic Forest (Femme se promenant dans une forêt exotique).

 I felt like I was back in Spain (without the GinTonics) when I ran into a couple of paintings by my friend El Greco.

 Camille au métier by Claude Monet shows Madame Monet embroidering.